Anirudh-RV/ImageAnnotation/README.md

 6. Preprocess of images to size 512,512 / user given resolution.

 // TODO :
+12. Make changes in the UI
+  a.
+Change dropdown
+  b.
+Change position of react elements
+  c. complete UI overhaul

 NOTE : To make the website secure -
           a.
 Hash the passwords
           b.
 Hash the cookie names